 Planners will also need to consider whether there’s step free access inside the venue, whether ramps are of a gentle gradient, whether facilities are clearly signposted and if there’s sufficient space to move around.

-Keble’s main site is based around five Quads with buildings that vary in age and style, making some areas more accessible than others.
+Keble’s Parks Road site is based around five Quads with buildings that vary in age and style, making some areas more accessible than others.
 However, many of its staircases have contrasting edges, automatic lighting and handrails, and it’s possible to access the iconic Dining Hall, the Seminar Rooms, Theatre and accessible bedrooms without using stairs.

 Both sites provide ample space for guests to move around easily, free from trip hazards or obstructions.
 Many rooms feature powered doors and facilities are signposted throughout the venue.
 There are a number of lifts to transport guests to rooms, including the Seminar Rooms in the Sloane Robinson building and the conference and event spaces in the H B Allen Centre.